-Living on campus in the summertime provides terrific benefits including proximity to classes, access to outdoor adventure, great food, convenient study spaces, and the support of resident advisors and front desk staff.
-Unique programming and events also help students create a strong sense of community throughout Summer Session.
-Join us this summer and give yourself the opportunity to excel academically, connect with other students, and have fun!
+Living in campus housing in the summertime provides terrific benefits including proximity to classes, access to outdoor adventure, great food, convenient study spaces and the support of resident advisors and front desk staff.
+Join us this summer and give yourself the opportunity to excel academically, connect with other students and have fun!

-Housing & Dining Services offers on-campus housing to students during Maymester (Session M) and Sessions A-D. Limited dining options will be available during the summer.
+Housing is offered to students during Maymester (Session M) and Sessions A-D. Limited dining options will be available during the summer.
 The housing is designed for single students who are enrolled in either regular CU Boulder Summer Session courses or in three (3) or more credits in the Division of Continuing Education.
-Unfortunately, on-campus housing and dining options are not available for Augmester (Session G).
+Unfortunately, campus housing and dining options are not available for Augmester (Session G).

-The application process for residence hall accommodations and the process for confirming university admissions (along with the respective deposits for these two distinct transactions) are separate from one another; one does not guarantee the other.
+The application process and deposit for university housing and confirming university admissions are separate from one another; one does not guarantee the other.
 If you would like more information about admission to the university or confirmation procedures, visit the Office of Admissions website.
-For information about applying for on-campus housing, visit the Housing and Dining Services website.
+For information about applying for campus housing, visit the Housing and Dining website.

-If you are not enrolled in course work at CU Boulder but are at the university as a visiting faculty/staff member or research/internship student, on-campus apartment housing may be arranged, but is subject to availability.
-Please contact CU Conference Services by e-mail at email@example.com or by phone at 303-492-5151 to inquire about on-campus housing options, pricing, and availability.
+If you are not enrolled in course work at CU Boulder but are at the university as a visiting faculty/staff member or research/internship/program student, on-campus apartment housing may be arranged, but is subject to availability.
+Please contact CU Conference Services by email at firstname.lastname@example.org or by phone at 303-492-5151 to inquire about on-campus housing options, pricing and availability.

 Off-Campus Housing and Neighborhood Relations helps students make informed choices about housing and roommates.
-The office maintains listings of rooms, houses, apartments, and roommate requests and provides students with Boulder maps, copies of the Boulder Tenants' Guide, the Boulder Model Lease, subleasing and roommate agreements, furniture rental information, moving tips and other materials related to living off campus.
-Students may also schedule an appointment with the office’s lawyer on Tuesdays or Fridays to discuss rental concerns and have their lease reviewed, prior to signing.
+The office maintains listings of rooms, houses, apartments and roommate requests and provides students with Boulder maps, copies of the Boulder Tenants' Guide, the Boulder Model Lease, subleasing and roommate agreements, furniture rental information, moving tips and other materials related to living off campus.
+Students may also schedule a free appointment with the office’s legal advisor to discuss rental concerns and have their lease reviewed, prior to signing.

-Please visit the Housing & Dining Service’s summer housing page for detailed information on summer housing and dining at CU Boulder and to find answers to frequently asked questions.
+Please visit the Housing website for detailed information on summer housing and dining at CU Boulder and to find answers to frequently asked questions.